russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/All Prior Classes.md

 2. Task: [Spreadsheet Skills Pyramid](https://drive.google.com/file/d/1P0X1kL2TFCbPz-MDcHjmH3G-xiiCZjFr/view?usp=share_link)
 	- Continue working on this task.
 	- You have today and Friday's class to finish up.
-		- Take your time – read instructions carefully – and do your best work. ✅
+		- Take your time – ==read instructions carefully== – and do your best work. ✅

 #### To-do items
 - [ ] Make a brief status update [on Spaces](https://ca.spacesedu.com/) to share your progress.